Haoyang-Chen/i-Rebalance/README.md

 ## Methodology

 i-Rebalance employs a dual-agent DRL framework consisting of Grid Agent and Vehicle Agent.
-Grid Agent determines the optimal repositioning order of idle vehicles within the grid, while Vehicle Agent provides personalized recommendations to each vehicle based on their preferences and real-time context.
+Grid Agent determines the optimal repositioning order of idle vehicles within the grid, while Vehicle Agent provides personalized recommendations to each vehicle based on their preferences and predicted demand-supply gap.

 ## Installation